cakmakfatih/pin_view/README.md

 This is my first Flutter package, it currently seems bugless but feel free to contribute by sending a pull request.

 ## Author
-I am Fatih, a self taught developer.
 Feel free to contact me if you have any questions/suggestions.

 **Fatih Çakmak**
 cakmakfatih@outlook.com.tr